-When Sarah and I first stayed at Fort Wilderness, we didn’t book it because of this, but rather, for lack of a better option.
+When Sarah and I first stayed at Fort Wilderness, we didn’t book it because of my fond memories, but rather, for lack of a better option.
 By the time we went to book a room, none of the Value Resorts had discounted rooms, and for only $20 more per night, we could do a Fort Wilderness Cabin.
 Why not, we thought?

 Likewise, the marina transportation was quick and enjoyable.
 The smaller boats that transported guests to the Contemporary and Magic Kingdom showed up promptly and provided an enjoyable and unique method of getting from Fort Wilderness to the Magic Kingdom.

-This early morning walk of the resort was a great experience, and really made me appreciate the place all the more.
+One of my favorite things to do at Fort Wilderness is get up early and walk to the marina (no matter where we’re staying) to watch the sunrise.
+This early morning walk of the resort is a great experience, and really made me appreciate the place all the more.
 It’s so tranquil and undeveloped, and in many ways, still retains a lot of the charm of old school Walt Disney World.

 While I would definitely stay at Fort Wilderness again soon at the opportunity, it’s definitely someplace where we’ll stay when we have kids.
 I look forward to our kids enjoying playing at the playground, fishing, and enjoying other things like the Campfire Sing Along with Chip & Dale.

 To me, it seems Fort Wilderness offers more for young children to explore than many of the other resorts at which we stayed.
 In an era when entertainment for kids primarily occurs in front of an LCD screen, Fort Wilderness is a breath of fresh air.